The Cake Chica’s Top 12 Baking Tools

 Here is another tool you may not NEED but I know it makes my cooking and baking life much easier.
 I use this Cuisinart 14-Cup Food Processor and I love it!
 My husband bought me this for Christmas one year.
 If you don’t have one maybe it’s time you put it on your Christmas list!

 You may not think of a Dutch oven as a tool for baking, but what are you going to cook your apples in for that apple pie this year?
 Dutch oven’s are great to have no matter if you bake or not.
 You can make soups, chili, stew and of course apple pie filling.
 The one I reference above is a good quality brand and affordable option.
-But one of these days I will have a Le Creuset!

 I hope you found this information valuable.
 I’d love to hear what some of your favorite baking tools are in the comments below!